Article: An overview of the insurance implications of a mega box ship casualty

 P&I cover extends to the proportion of general average, special charges or salvage which an owner is or would be entitled to claim from cargo interests or another party which is not recoverable solely by reason of a breach of the contract of carriage.

 SCOPIC (or Special Compensation P&I Clause) is an adjunct to the Lloyd’s

 Open Form salvage contract, designed to encourage a salvor to respond where there is a threat to the environment but where the traditional assessment of salvage renumeration may not provide sufficient encouragement.
-Although P&I cover includes SCOPIC remuneration, owners should be careful to ensure that no side letters are signed with the salvors without first consulting with the club as such side letters could provide cover and could render any SCOPIC security provided by the club invalid.
+Although P&I cover includes SCOPIC remuneration, owners should be careful to ensure that no side letters are signed with the salvors without first consulting with the club as such side letters could prejudice cover and could render any SCOPIC security provided by the club invalid.